jinderSingh/decorators/README.md

         class Person {
             @excelColumn({columnNumber: 1}, val => val.toLowerCase())
-            lastName: string; // value should be 'wisozk' for firts row
+            lastName: string; // value should be 'wisozk' for first row

             @excelColumn({columnNumber: 3}, val => +val * 5)
             salary: number; // value should be 150000 for first row